udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/lesson-3-using-spark-in-aws/exercises/concept3-creating-a-job-using-glue-studio/README.md

 # View the Generated Script

-To view the generated script, go back to Glue Studio, and click the **Script** tab:
+To view the generated script, go back to Glue Studio, and click the **Script** tab.

+Copy the code, and save it in your VS Code Workspace as customer_landing_to_trusted.py, and then push it to your GitHub Repository.